Handheld Learning 2008 - the movie!

 JUNE 23, 2010

-Judy had this quote on a slide which I think summarizes how important mobiles are for our future: “Mobile phones are misnamed.They should be called ‘gateways to all human knowledge.”. - Ray Kurzweil, Futurist (at Handheld Learning ’09). believe this to be true and all organizations will realize this sooner or later. networked device. audio/video capable of recording and playback.
+Judy had this quote on a slide which I think summarizes how important mobiles are for our future: “Mobile phones are misnamed.They should be called ‘gateways to all human knowledge.”. - Ray Kurzweil, Futurist (at Handheld Learning ’09).
+I believe this to be true and all organizations will realize this sooner or later.
+Now is the right time to get your m-learning strategy in place.

 dougbelshaw.com/blog » Blog Archive » Looking to the future of education: learning spaces and mobile devices